micamazzoleni/formula1-performance-analysis/README.md

 # Formula 1 Performance Analysis

 ## 📊 Project Overview
-This project analyzes Formula 1 performance data to identify trends in driver and team performance over time.
+This project analyzes Formula 1 data between 2005 and 2022 to identify the key factors that influence winning performance.

-The goal is to understand which factors influence success in Formula 1 and compare drivers and teams across seasons.
+The goal is to evaluate drivers, teams and race variables to understand what determines success in Formula 1.

 ---